When I first heard about Zero Waste, I was definitely intrigued, but also very skeptical. ZERO WASTE? How is that even possible in today’s world?

 Now, fast forward to today.
 I am still on my Zero Waste journey and am still working my way toward the trash jar, but I am doing the best I can and improving as I go!
 This journey continues to teach me so much, as I find out about how to reduce waste that I had never considered before.
 On top of it all, I can share these ideas and successes with you in easy to follow along tips!

 If you are a beginner, I want to start out with the first few tips you can implement right now and make a tremendous impact on the environment already!
-Below I highlight the first 5 Tips, but keep a lookout for upcoming videos that will delve deeper into each of these topics and exactly how you can be a Zero Waste champion, one tip at a time!
+Below I highlight the first 6 Tips to get you on your way to being a Zero Waste Champion one tip at a time!

 1. Grocery and Produce Bags